crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

 crownstoneHue.setDumbHouseMode(on:boolean);
 ```
 On function call, it emits an event call to all BehaviourAggregators with the given value.
-When value is true, behaviours do not manipulate the light's state.
+When the value is true, behaviours do not manipulate the light's state.

 ### Stopping the module.
-In order to stop the module, call:
+To stop the module, call:
 ```
 await crownstoneHue.stop();
 ```